letscontrolit/ESPEasy/docs/source/Tools/Tools.rst

 This will act much faster on these disconnect events.
 However it also seems to suppress some WiFi events.

 Whenever ESPEasy calls for a disconnect, or the disconnect takes longer than such a very brief disconnect initiated by the Band Steering algorithm of the access point, ESPEasy will turn off the WiFi and turn it on again as if "Restart WiFi Lost Conn" was enabled.

+Hidden SSID Slow Connect
+^^^^^^^^^^^^^^^^^^^^^^^^

+Added: 2023-11-20

+Some access points with hidden SSID do not react to a broadcast connect attempt with a given SSID.
+For example Mikrotik routers and access points only allow connecting to a hidden SSID when specifically addressed.
+This may cause a significant slow down connecting to a hidden AP when there are lots of hidden access points with a relative strong signal.

+This is enabled by default.

 Show JSON